States that an application can be in once it is running.

 Activity.onPausecalled on it.

 On iOS and macOS, this corresponds to the app running in the foreground active state.

 - inactive → const AppLifecycleState

-On iOS, this state corresponds to an app or the Flutter host view running in the foreground inactive state.
-Apps transition to this state when in a phone call, responding to a TouchID request, when entering the app switcher or the control center, or when the UIViewController hosting the Flutter app is transitioning.
+On iOS and macOS, this state corresponds to the Flutter host view running in the foreground inactive state.
+Apps transition to this state when in a phone call, when responding to a TouchID request, when entering the app switcher or the control center, or when the UIViewController hosting the Flutter app is transitioning.

 - paused → const AppLifecycleState

-The application is not currently visible to the user, not responding to user input, and running in the background.
+The application is not currently visible to the user, and not responding to user input.